 Skill of the Sport Interpretation: In Track and Field as well as in Cross Country the interpretation of the Skill of the Sport is made based upon the surface being used for the individual contest.
 In the definitions section of the IHSA Handbook the definition for Cross Country Skill of the Sport is: Cross Country - Running any distance on any surface other than a track.
-For Track and Field, the definition is: Track and Field Running any distance on a track, jumping for height or distance, throwing or using any implement, technique or motion associated with any field event.
+For Track and Field, the definition is: Track and Field - Running any distance on a track, jumping for height or distance, throwing or using any implement, technique or motion associated with any field event.
 Therefore, this means that an IHSA cross country athlete during the IHSA cross country season would be allowed to participate in any non-interscholastic running event so long as it was conducted in total on a track.
 The track and field athlete during the IHSA season would be allowed to participate in any running event so long as the entire race was conducted on any surface other than a track.

-- I. Affirmative Action Policy: Only boys may participate in the boys' competition in the meet series and only girls may participate in the girls' competition in the meet series, except as provided in the Illinois High School Association Affirmative Action Policy. - J. Athletic.net Regional Online List of Participant declarations: Please review the instructions in the Manual for Schools & Managers for complete instructions.
+- H. Affirmative Action Policy: Only boys may participate in the boys' competition in the meet series and only girls may participate in the girls' competition in the meet series, except as provided in the Illinois High School Association Affirmative Action Policy. - I. Athletic.net Regional/Sectional Online List of Participant declarations: Please review the instructions in the Manual for Schools & Managers for complete instructions.
 This is the list of athletes which will be participating for your school.
-Each school entering the Regional (whether entering a team or an individual) must submit its Regional Online List of Participant declarations via Athletic.net.
+Each school entering the state series (whether entering a team or an individual) must submit its Regional/Sectional Online List of Participant declarations via Athletic.net.

-The Regional Online List of Participant declarations through Athletic.net must be completed by 11:59 p.m.
-Monday, October 19, 2020.
-The runners listed on the Regional Online List of Participant Declarations are the only runners the school may use during the Regional.
-Substitutions during the Regional must come from the list of 8 runners on the Regional Online List of Participant declarations.
+The Regional/Sectional Online List of Participant declarations through Athletic.net must be completed by 11:59 p.m.
+Monday, October 18, 2021.
+The runners listed on the Regional/Sectional Online List of Participant Declarations are he only runners the school may use during the state series, beginning with the regional.
+Substitutions at the sectional and/or state final must come from the list of 14 runners on the Regional/Sectional Online List of Participant declarations.

-If a school does not submit the Regional Online List of Participant declarations by the deadline, coaches and/or participants from the school will be subject to sanctions which could include, but not be limited to being ruled ineligible to coach and/or athletes will be ineligible to compete in the Regional.
-Schools which do not submit their school's Regional Online List of Participant declarations are consequently ruled ineligible for the State Final Series and will be withdrawn from the Regional.
+If a school does not submit the Regional/Sectional Online List of Participant declarations by the deadline, coaches and/or participants from the school will be subject to sanctions which could include, but not be limited to being ruled ineligible to coach and/or athletes will be ineligible to compete in the State Series.
+Schools which do not submit their school's Regional/Sectional Online List of Participant declarations are consequently ruled ineligible for the State Final Series and will be withdrawn from the state series.
 A \$100.00 penalty fee will be assessed, and the school will be locked out from entering through the School's Center during the next school term.

-K. Coaching Staff
+J. Coaching Staff